Lunenburg, Nova Scotia: Best Things to Do – Top Picks

 UNESCO World Heritage and Historic District

 This town’s designation as a UNESCO World Heritage Site highlights its global significance.
-It’s one of the best-preserved colonial settlements in North America, with about seventy percent of its original buildings still standing4.
+It’s one of the best-preserved colonial settlements in North America, with about seventy percent of its original buildings still standing.
 Walking through the historic district feels like stepping back in time.

 Colonial Architecture & Old Town Charm